naihloan/ramoneando/sobre/walls.md

 ###### Coda

-The problem is not that you don't understand.
-It's that you're just not interested.
+The problem is not that we don't understand.
+It's that we're just not that interested.
 The world is vast, intricate and infinite in unfoldings.
-Join the exploration.
+Shall we join the exploration.